 Please say it’s not just me?

-The alfredo bug bit me hard yesterday and before I knew it, things were coming out of the pantry and fridge and I was determined to show the sauce who’s boss.
+The alfredo bug bit me hard yesterday and before I knew it, things were coming out of the pantry and fridge and I was determined to show the sauce who’s boss with this healthy spaghetti alfredo.

-From prep to roux to finished product this whole thing takes about 15 minutes.
+From prep to roux to finished product this whole thing takes under 20 minutes.

 Beats the restaurant wait and there’s no bread basket or dessert menu to tempt you.